ValiantHeart/YouTube-Title-Grabber/README.md

 # YouTube-Title-Grabber
 Python script to grab the names of videos in a YouTube playlist.
-Uses Google's API.
+Uses the PyTube Module